ahmetegesel/mongofn/README.md

 Simply run the following command:

-`$ npm install mongof`
+`$ npm install Mongofn`

 ## Usage

-Mongof essentially provides you some useful functions to connect a MongoDB client, and perform most used operations on a MongoDB instance including CRUD operations.
+Mongofn essentially provides you some useful functions to connect a MongoDB client, and perform most used operations on a MongoDB instance including CRUD operations.

-Also, Mongof provides `useDb` and `useCollection` functions that simply give you original `Db` and `Collection` objects from `mongodb`, then you can freely perform all kinds of `mongodb` operations.
+Also, Mongofn provides `useDb` and `useCollection` functions that simply give you original `Db` and `Collection` objects from `mongodb`, then you can freely perform all kinds of `mongodb` operations.